The significance of strong women, skimpy underwear and sacrifice in 2020’s claustrophobic creature feature, Underwater.

 Alternatively the doomed crew of a slowly flooding undersea rig, in the last throes of oxygen deficiency and despair, hallucinate the cause of their destruction.
 In some ways, maybe that’s better than believing death is often mundane, awkward, and without fanfare or fireworks.

 - Prometheus (alien creatures, female lead, sacrifice)

-- The Abyss (deep water drilling, sacrifice; see also the use of a ‘pet’ animal)
+- The Abyss (deep water drilling, sacrifice, ‘pets’)

 - The Meg (deep water, alien creatures)

 - Sphere (sci-fi, underwater aliens)

 - The Poseidon Adventure (underwater escape, similar themes)